cecibaldoni/PKM-workshop/README.md

   Please credit me as "Cecilia Baldoni" if you use or adapt the artwork.

 ### Artwork Attribution
 The artwork included in the presentation was created by Cecilia Baldoni.
-If you use any of the artwork, please credit me as the original author.
+If you use any artwork, please credit me as the original author.
 For example:
 *"Artwork by [Cecilia Baldoni](https://cecibaldoni.github.io/)"*

 ---